-During an intense three-day-program (August 10-11-12) a group of 20 artists will be given the opportunity to join the Artist Village taking place in Eindhoven.
+During an intense three-day-program (August 10-11-12) a group of 20 artists was given the opportunity to join the Artist Village in Eindhoven (NL).
 The Artist Village provides an ideal environment where artists can immerse in an open investigation of their work.

 Friday 10 August

 Lex van Lith (Director Beeldenstorm) about workspaces in and around Eindhoven